This blog was originally published on March 27, 2020, and was revised for freshness, clarity, and accuracy.

-Your business card is the closing deal to your marketing pitch that doubles as a call-to-action.
-It’s a nice, casual way of telling people to give you a call for a free quote and seal the deal by the end of your conversation.
+When opportunities do come knocking, business cards go a long way toward helping you close those deals.
+Your business card closes your marketing pitch and doubles as a call to action.
+It’s a casual way of telling people to give you a call for a free quote and seal the deal by the end of your conversation.

 - Your name and title

-- Business logo
+- Business name